Over the Easter weekend, we were lucky enough to spend the holiday with Matt’s parents in another beautiful locale: the Monterey Peninsula!

 The crowd gasped in horror as the sharks went in for their next meal, scattering the giant school of fish.

-The Aquarium has a ton of interactive exhibits for kids, but we skipped those for obvious reasons.
+The Aquarium has a ton of interactive exhibits for kids, but we skipped those as Evelyn’s just a little too small to grasp those ideas yet.
 Instead, we took advantage of the photo opportunities from the many ocean-view decks.

 We were able to catch the Aquarium’s two special exhibits as well: Tentacles and Viva Baja!